TruthOrigin/TruthGate-IPFS/README.md

 ## Creator

-Solo development done by [MagicCodingMan](https://github.com/magiccodingman), but under the TruthOrigin unbrella.
+Solo development done by [MagicCodingMan](https://github.com/magiccodingman), but under the TruthOrigin umbrella.